 Storytelling/Repertoire/Performance; focusing on correct pronunciation of sounds, the presentation element of musicianship and encouraging students to make their own artistic choices.

-if you’d like to get involved, we’d love to have you!
-Send us an email at email@example.com
+If you’d like to get involved in making this event happen, we’d love to have you!
+Send us an email at firstname.lastname@example.org

-Foundry Hall presented the second annual South Haven Jazz Festival, two evenings of jazz in downtown South Haven Friday and Saturday, September 14th and 15th, 2018 from 5-10pm at Dyckman park in front of the Huron Street Pavilion for a showcase local and regional jazz musicians.
+Foundry Hall presented the second annual South Haven Jazz Festival, two evenings of jazz in downtown South Haven Friday and Saturday, September 14th and 15th, 2018 from 5-10pm in front of the Huron Street Pavilion for a showcase local and regional jazz musicians.